-- Our entire staff, including receptionists, patient counselors, technicians and surgeons are wearing the highest level of personal protective equipment (PPE) available and are strictly following the six feet social distancing directive.
+- Our entire staff, including receptionists, patient counselors, technicians and surgeons are wearing multi-layer face masks and are strictly following the six feet social distancing directive.

 - Our surgeons and doctors have been vaccinated for COVID-19.

-- All testing and exam rooms are extensively sanitized between each patient visit in accordance with SCCHD and State standards.
+- All patient waiting areas, testing and exam rooms are extensively cleaned and disinfected between each patient visit in accordance with SCCHD and State standards.

 - We are limiting the volume of patients accessing the clinic consecutively to maintain physical distancing in accordance with SCCHD and State guidelines.

-- All staff have their temperature taken daily.
+- All staff are screened daily for any health changes and have their temperature taken prior to seeing any patients.